VTScada as a Windows® Service

 Certain third-party applications may have limited interaction with the service.

 Microsoft does not permit Windows services to access SAPI (the built in Windows text-to-speech engine).
 This means that if you are using the VTScada Alarm Notification System and you configure your application to run as a Windows service, then outgoing alarm calls via voice modem are silent.
-VOIP and Twilio calls will work.
+VOIP and Twilio calls may work, but Microsoft is inconsistent with which versions of Windows will allow services to access SAPI.
+We cannot guarantee operation of VOIP when running VTScada as a service.

 Besides the technical problems, you must also consider licensing issues.
 Microsoft's licensing guidelines prevent Office applications from being used on a server to service client requests, unless those clients themselves have licensed copies of Office.
 Using server-side Automation to provide Office functionality to unlicensed workstations is not covered by Microsoft's End User License Agreement (EULA).